andrewbutterfield/CS4098-2017/Product-Backlog.md

 We now give a series of PML transformation features, named `PML-TX ....`.
 All transformations require some way for the user to designate an appropriate language construct in the PML file.
 All transformations need to ensure that any introduced constructs have names.

 * `PML-TX Save PML to File`
 No point in transforming PML below if we can't save it afterwards!
+The save can overwrite the original file.

 * `PML-TX Reorder Sequence`
 This takes a designated `sequence` construct and a permutation of the list [1..N] where N is the sequence length,